Marinduque: Administrative divisions

 The Primary Gateway of the Province through the Balanacan Port.
-It is the original home of the Moriones Lenten Rites and Kangga Festiva.
+It is the original home of the Moriones Lenten Rites and Kangga Festival.
 Mogpog was named after the Tagalog word, mag-aapog or kiln makers abundant in the municipality.

 Demographics

-The population of Marinduque in the 2020 census was 239,207 people, with a density of sigfig 239,207/952.58, hence, it is the most densely populated province in the Mimaropa Region.
+The population of Marinduque in the 2024 census was 239,207 people, with a density of sigfig 239,207/952.58, hence, it is the most densely populated province in the Mimaropa Region.

 Religion

 Marinduque is resided by various religious groups, with Catholics making up the greatest proportion with 70%.
 The Iglesia Filipina Independiente has 25% of the population and the rest belongs to the different denominations such as the Church of Jesus Christ of Latter-day Saints, Iglesia ni Cristo, and various Mainline Protestant denominations which include Assemblies of God, Baptists, JIL, Methodists, Presbyterian, Seventh-day Adventist Church (SDA), and the non-denominational Evangelical churches also known as Born-Again Christians.
 Muslims, Anitists, animists, and atheists are also present in the province.